adamhrv/skylift/README.md

 - Get Wi-Fi data from Wigle: `python skylift/cli_jobs.py wigle_api --wigle_api_name [your_username] --wigle_api_key [your_api_key] --jobs data/jobs/wigle_api.csv`
 - Convert networks into Arduino sketch:  `python skylift/cli_jobs.py arduino --jobs data/jobs/arduino.csv`
 - open the Arduino sketch and upload to your ESP12E
+- the demo sketch should start broadcasting the networks around Facebook's corporate office in Menlo Park.
+The data was obtained from Wigle.net
 - get full list of commands by running `python skylift/cli_jobs.py`

 ## Setting up SkyLift

-You can run SkyLift using only the minimal NodeMCU Lua ESP8266 12E device.
+You can run SkyLift using only the minimal NodeMCU Lua ESP8266 12E device (for less than $5).
 The OLED, PCB, switches, and case are all optional though recommended if you want to run multiple locations.
 For either option there are three main parts to setting up SkyLift:

 - Getting Wi-Fi scan data remotely or on-site
 - Process scanned data with Python scripts to create Arduino firmware